-The Ohio Legislature Repeals the Exclusion of Ohio Law and Lobbying Businesses from Ohio Business In
+Ohio Legislature Repeals Ohio Law/Lobbying Businesses Exclusion from Ohio Business Income Deduction

 On November 6, 2019, Substitute Senate Bill 26 ("S.B.
 26") was signed by the Governor into law.
 S.B.
 26 repealed the sales tax on feminine hygiene products (dubbed the "pink tax") and allows educators to deduct up to $250 annually on their income tax returns for unreimbursed expenses for classroom supplies and professional development starting with the 2020 tax return (a similar deduction is available against an educator's federal income tax).
 The most talked about change among tax practitioners, however, allows owners of an Ohio law or lobbying firm to claim the Ohio Business Income Deduction and apply a 3% flat tax rate on business income ("BID").
 Unfortunately, there has been some inaccurate and incomplete reporting of that change and this article aims to clarify the matter.